 The Hamax Outback child carrier with jogging kit is a cool bike trailer that can be used for strolling or jogging as well as being pulled behind a bike.
 With the optional accessories, this carrier is a versatile adventure wagon that will keep you outside no matter what the terrain or weather.
 The Outback is a high-quality product that seats two and has a budget-friendly price considering the materials, features, and design.
-We really like the Hamax and while it did nothing to tarnish our love of the Thule Chariot Cross 2, it is less expensive and similar enough that we think you'll love what it has to offer for the price.
-If you don't want to use it as a sled (an option possible with the Thule but not the Hamax) and you don't mind the heavier weight, we think the Hamax is a good budget-friendly solution for parents considering the Thule Chariot Cross 2, but without the budget to buy it.
+We really like the Hamax and it is less expensive and similar enough to other trailer style products that we think you'll love what it has to offer for the price.
+If you don't want to use it as a sled and you don't mind the heavier weight, we think the Hamax is a good budget-friendly solution.

 Hamax Outback with Jogger Kit Review